afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

                than the default lpc one.
              o Register EPI volumes to the one which has the minimum outlier fraction (so hopefully the least motion).
-             o Use non-linear registration to MNI template.
+             o Use non-linear registration to MNI template (non-linear 2009c).
                * This adds a lot of processing time. o No bandpassing. o Use fast ANATICOR method (slightly different from default ANATICOR).